ivanorsolic/ivanorsolic/README.md

 ### Hi there 👋

-I'm an aspiring research engineer learning through doing machine learning, software engineering, robotics and embedded systems.
+I'm a self-driven and highly motivated machine learning research engineer looking for difficult and impactful problems to work on.
+Passionate about discovering the right questions behind problems as much as implementing practical answers to them.

 Check out some of my most recent projects:
 - [WorldStrat](https://github.com/worldstrat/worldstrat): a satellite imagery dataset covering the entire 🌍, comes with a pre-trained multi-frame super-resolution model 📸